jakeelizondo/gift-closet-api/README.md

 #### GIFTS

+- Get all gifts for user

 ```http
 GET /api/gifts
 ```

-- Get all gifts for user
+- Get specific gift for user

 ```http
 GET /api/gifts/:giftId
 ```

-- Get specific gift for user
+- Create a new gift for user

 ```http
 POST/api/gifts